No Pictures: Notes from the Studio

 A Conscious Stream on the Path of Abstraction

 I didn’t think often of my childhood.
 Now, as I am older, it slowly unfurls.
 Nostalgia - pieces of memory and questions.
 What makes me who I am at this time?
 I never had time before to consider….
-Who does when they are trying to survive in their teens, twenties and on?
+Who does when they are trying to survive in their teens, twenties, and on?

 But now…..

-I am finally allowing the cradle that surrounds me to be, to let go.
+I am finally allowing the cradle that surrounds me to be, let go.
 How does one acknowledge and discuss a relationship with the energies of those who have passed/past?
 Agnes Martin, Ad Reinhardt, my grandfather; did Agnes Martin teach me how to engage with all of them?
 Or has the cradle given permission to find these energies…?
 Thomas Merton, D.T.
 Suzuki, his museum in Kanazawa, Japan….

 Where have I landed?
 I have not.
-Instead, I float continuously between small spaces – moving between an austere and minimal upbringing by immigrant family and the influence of Eastern philosophy and practice.
+Instead, I float continuously between small spaces – moving between an austere and minimal upbringing by an immigrant family and the influence of Eastern philosophy and practice.
 This is woven together by a golden thread of fine art education that began at age 11.

 Where does that leave my life’s work as an artist?
 It leaves it right in the center of Abstract art’s earliest European and American roots; combined with a desire to identify a visual language that conveys a spirit or a truth or both.